-Outsourcing your bookkeeping might be better than actually hiring an in-house bookkeeping because it is cost effective.
+Outsourcing your bookkeeping might be better than actually hiring in-house bookkeeping because it is cost-effective.

 Outsourced bookkeepers usually charge a fixed fee based on the hours worked or volume of transactions you have.
 Compared to an in-house bookkeeper who might require a full-time wage.